seapath/svtrace/README.md

-# seapath-trace
+# svtrace

-seapath-trace is a tool used to evaluate the performance of IEC61850 Sample Values kernel processing on a machine.
+svtrace is a tool used to evaluate the performance of IEC61850 Sample Values kernel processing on a machine.

 ## Table of Contents